C191068/Ali_Docker/README.md

 we can then scale each of these smaller pieces indeendently from each other <br>

-there is no srong bound since we exose functionality through AI <br>
+there is no srong bound since we exose functionality through API <br>

 they can be written by smaller teams nd each can use their own <br>